DragonOfShuu/DucklingScript/README.md

 ## Forward Compatibility

 If you use a command that does not exist in Rubber Ducky 1.0, DucklingScript will simply warn you that this is the case (these warnings can even be supressed using a flag on compilation, or editing the config file).
 However, it does not stop you from doing so.
 This allows you to use future commands!

-# Looking for Docs?

-We got you covered!
-Docs are hosted on a separate website found [here](https://ducklingscript.dragonofshuu.dev/docs/guides/why-ducklingscript).